 Imbicile issued that patent?

 Motorola Mobility has suffered another blow in Europe, with a German court deciding it’s breached Microsoft patents.
-Already under EU investigation for allegedly reneging on its FRAND responsibilities, Motorola Mobility has been found to be infringing Redmond’s IP by allowing users of its mobile phones to send long text messages …
+Already under EU investigation for allegedly reneging on its FRAND responsibilities, Motorola Mobility has been found to be infringing Redmond’s IP by allowing users of its mobile phones to send long text …

 Imbicile issued that patent?